The Boy Missing an Entire Type of Brain Cell

 The boy’s brain helped unlock these scientific mysteries.
 But he was ultimately still a boy, a very sick one with worried young parents.
 Their son’s condition was so severe, it turns out, because he had inherited two faulty copies of the CSF1R gene—one from each parent.
 His parents happened to carry the same rare mutation because they are cousins.

 In adults, just one copy of a CSF1R mutation can lead to a brain disorder called adult-onset leukoencephalopathy with axonal spheroids and pigmented glia, which causes memory loss and eventually dementia beginning in one’s 40s.
-When the boy’s DNA-sequencing results came back, Bennett realized that he had to explain to the parents—who were themselves teenagers—their own CSF1R mutation and their risks of developing the disorder.
+When the boy’s DNA-sequencing results came back, Bennett realized that he had to explain to the parents their own CSF1R mutation and their risks of developing the disorder.
 They were relieved, he says, to understand what was wrong with their child, but perhaps too overwhelmed to fully take in what it meant for their lives.
 The couple spoke with a genetic counselor before their son’s DNA sequencing, and Bennett says he arranged to have them meet with another genetic counselor back in Alaska, where they returned home.

 This story has no miracle cure or happy ending.
-The boy died in Alaska at 10 months old of likely related causes, and Bennet says the family agreed to an autopsy.
+The boy died in Alaska at 10 months old of likely related causes, and Bennett says the family agreed to an autopsy.
 They have since lost touch.
 The phone numbers he has for them no longer work.
 He told me that he recently got hold of the mother’s sister, in an attempt to tell the family about the research made possible by their child.
 It’s a delicate balance: He feels a duty to inform, but he understands that the parents might not want to be reminded of their dead son.

 A pediatric geneticist’s job, Bennett said, is often to diagnose extremely rare conditions, which push up against the limits of the human body.
 “On any day, you can find a patient you spend the rest of your career thinking about,” he said.
 The boy is one of them.